samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 ### LLEN

-We can find the length of a list at any time by using the [`LLEN`](https://redis.io/commands/llen) command:
+We can find the length of a List at any time by using the [`LLEN`](https://redis.io/commands/llen) command:

 ```shell
 LLEN key